 Homemade coffee liqueur is super easy to make and so much better than what you can buy in the store!
 It’s also great for gift-giving, wedding favors, and more!
-It’s also very versatile, so you can adapt this recipe to use any of our coffees.
-For instance, if you like your coffee liquor extra dark and extra bold, try making it with our Octane Italian Roast.
+It’s very versatile, so you can adapt this recipe to use any of our coffees.
+For instance, if you like your coffee liqueur extra dark and extra bold, try making it with our Octane Italian Roast.
 If you like it more fruity and delicate, try it with Ethiopian Sidamo Guji.
 You can adjust the type and amount of sweeteners, add your own spices or flavorings, or even substitute a decaffeinated coffee!

 Want to Add More Flavor?

 - Whole Cloves

 Many recipes start with freeze-dried coffee (Brrrr!) but if you start with meh coffee, you get meh coffee liqueur.
 Starting with Fresh Roasted Coffee means great tasting coffee and absolutely delicious coffee liqueur.
 For our recipe, you’ll need 4 cups of strong, hot, Fresh Roasted Coffee brewed however you normally make your morning cup.
 The flavor is up to you!
 Put your coffee in a saucepan on low heat.

 White sugar?
 Light brown sugar?
 Dark brown?
 Turbinado?
 Honey?
 Agave nectar?
 Yes!
 You want the equivalent of two cups of white sugar in whatever form it takes.
 Plain white sugar will just add sweetness, while other choices can add depth to your liqueur.